Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 Hong Kong company's deregistration may be divided into two broad stages.

-The second is the actual application for deregistration to the Companies Registry.
+Meanwhile, the second is the actual application for deregistration to the Companies Registry.

 Step 1: Obtaining a Written Notice of No Objection from the IRD

 The written notice of no objection is a document that confirms that the company to be deregistered has no outstanding tax liability or obligations.
-It is essentially a tax clearance.

 Step 2: Actual Deregistration With the HK Companies Registry